hyperifyio/goresearch/README.md

 Prerequisites:
 - Go 1.23+ (module toolchain `go1.24.6`)
-- An OpenAI-compatible server (local OSS runtime recommended), with model name and API key
+- An external OpenAI-compatible server endpoint you control (model name and API key)
 - Optional: a SearxNG instance URL (and API key if required)

 Install the CLI directly: